What is Social Media?

 When Did Social Media Begin?

-Therefore, social media really begun during the 1970s when the Internet finally emerged.
-Thus, social media originated on computers.
-During the 1990s, people began getting personal computers and the world of blogging started to infiltrate homes.
+During the 1990s, people began getting personal computers and blogging began to rise.
 Individuals could express how they felt to people on their network.
-The invention of online chatrooms made it easier for friends to communicate and paved way for the first social media site SixDegrees.com, which let users log on, add a profile picture and connect with others.
+The invention of online chatrooms made it easier for friends to communicate and paved the way for the first social media site SixDegrees.com, which let users log on, add a profile picture, and connect with others.
+This site was based on the idea that everyone is only separated by ‘six degrees,’ allowing you to see your degrees of separation between other users.

 What Social Media Platforms Are There?

-There are endless amounts of social media platforms – some forgotten, some brand new, and some that will seemingly never go away.
-We’ve collated information on four of the biggest sites.
+There are endless amounts of social media platforms – some forgotten, some brand new, and some that look like they’re here to stay.

 Why is Social Media Important?

-Social media is important for individuals as well as businesses.
-With social media you can make friends, connect with people internationally, join groups and find people with similar interests to you.
-Social media keeps you up to date with the latest news and fills you in on things you might not have read in the newspaper.
+Social media is important for many of us, from individuals to global corporations.
+With social media, you can make friends, connect with people internationally, join groups, and find people with similar interests to you.
+Social media keeps you up to date with current events, global news, and celebrity lives.
 It offers you different people’s opinions and opens your mind up to worlds you never knew existed.

-The Benefits Social Media Can Have on Your Business
+The Benefits Social Media Marketing Can Have on Your Business

 Social media marketing is equally as beneficial to businesses as it is to individuals looking for communication.
-Social media has changed the way brands advertise, sell and make people aware of their products and services.
-It is now essential businesses have social media pages set up, so potential customers can see what a brand has to offer.
-Companies also have a larger audience base to try to reach, because so many people all over the world are using social media.
+Social media has changed the way brands advertise, sell, and increase brand awareness.
+It is now essential for businesses in most industries to run active social media pages, so they can connect to current and potential customers.
+Companies also have a larger audience base available to reach, they are no longer restricted to a local area.
+Online-only companies are also on the rise – for them, a digital presence is the only avenue for sales and connecting with customers.

 People trust a business with an active social media page, who post about their team, product information and good, quality content.
 Social media is often a place people will go to engage with a brand and give feedback on a product or service they’ve received.
 Consequently, it becomes a stage, in which businesses can build brand awareness, establish themselves as a thought leader, view competitors and humanise their brand.

-As specialists in social media management, we know the importance of it for your business.
-If you’re looking for more information on social media or need one of your social pages optimised or updated, please get in contact today.
+As specialists in social media management, we know the importance of social media for your business.
+If you’re looking for more information on social media or need one of your social pages optimised or updated, please get in touch.